 The visual outcomes of UT-DSAEK and DMEK have been found to be comparable throughout the entire follow-up period, and better than DSAEK outcomes, in terms of final 20/20 visual acuity and speed of visual recovery.9 This suggests that thicker donor tissue leads to greater interface haze and other refractive problems.

 The spectral domain-OCT in vivo analysis of PDEK grafts has shown mean graft thickness at one-month follow-up to be 28 ±5.6 µm.
-This value is less than the thickness of donor tissue with UT-DSAEK (≤100 µm),10 and is comparatively less than DMEK tissue.
+This value is less than the thickness of donor tissue with UT-DSAEK (≤100 µm).10 The overall graft diameter of the PDEK lenticule varies from 7 to 8 mm, and is comparatively smaller than DMEK tissue.

 Usually a donor age group older than 40 years is preferred for any EK procedure since it leads to less curling and rolling of the donor lenticule.
 In PDEK, peer studies have demonstrated the successful use of infant and young donor corneas too.11 We surmise that this is due to the splinting effect of Pre-Descemet’s layer on the lenticule, which eventually leads to less rolling/curling of the donor graft.
 PDL has been found to be sturdy enough to maintain a stable anterior chamber during cataract surgery in combined procedures with DALK.12